mdeloof/statig/README.md

 ### Superstates

 Superstates allow you to create a hierarchy of states.
-States can defer an event to their superstate by returning the `Super` response.
+States can defer an event to their superstate by returning the `Super` outcome.

 ```rust
 #[state(superstate = "blinking")]